paullabonne/BayesMultiMode/README.md

 library(BayesMultiMode)
 ```

-### Using BayesMultiMode for both MCMC estimation and mode inference
+### BayesMultiMode for MCMC estimation and mode inference

 `BayesMultiMode` provides a very flexible and efficient MCMC estimation
 approach : it handles mixtures with unknown number of components through